Hazukiaoi/superpowers-game-ftween-plugin/fTween.md

 Note that there is a difference between:

-    var tween = new fTween( { value: 10 }, 2, { start: -1 } );
+    var tween = new fTween.Tween( { value: 10 }, 2, { start: -1 } );
     // and
-    var tween = new fTween( { value: 10 }, 2 );
+    var tween = new fTween.Tween( { value: 10 }, 2 );
     tween.pause(); // or tween.stop();

 In this last case, tween has been started _before_ being paused or stopped.
-Some operations have been done on the `from` object and setting the target or a new `from` object will result in unexpected behaviors and maybe errors.
+Some operations have been done on the `from` object and setting a new `from` object will result in unexpected behaviors and maybe errors.

-__As a rule of tumb, your shouldn't modify any of your tween's property while it is started.__
+__As a rule of thumbs, your shouldn't modify any of your tween's property while it is started.__

 ## Listeners